 Trauma Center Nurse and NP Student [Simmons College Interview]

-I have always wanted to be a nurse practitioner, but when I graduated with my ASN I had small children and was immediately the major breadwinner for the family.
+1. Why did you decide to return to school to become a nurse practitioner?I have always wanted to be a nurse practitioner, but when I graduated with my ASN I had small children and was immediately the major breadwinner for the family.
 I didn’t want to sacrifice any more of my family time for school.
 I waited until 2007 to return to school for my BSN simply because I promised myself I would obtain a bachelor’s degree at some point.
 From then on I’ve been in school full time, and it seemed logical to keep the momentum up by obtaining a degree that will let me reach out to the underserved populations that I see regularly in the emergency department.

-Without a doubt it’s time management.
+2. Describe the most challenging part of your nurse practitioner program so far?Without a doubt it’s time management.
 I work full time, and as I’ve mentioned I have a family, so prioritizing my time to study has been challenging.

-The most enjoyable part has been the online classroom live sessions.
+3. What aspects of the NP program have been the most gratifying?The most enjoyable part has been the online classroom live sessions.
 I didn’t think I would like them, so it’s also the most surprising to me.
 I haven’t ever enjoyed being “in school,” although I do like learning and education as a whole.
 I usually find classrooms tedious because I figure I can read a textbook just as well as I can have an instructor lecture to me.
 What has been surprising is that the instructors don’t lecture so much as facilitate a discussion about the week’s assignments.

-So far yes, although I’m sure I will get apprehensive the closer I get to graduating and being on my own.
+4. When thinking ahead to graduation, do you feel that you will be prepared to practice when you complete the program?So far yes, although I’m sure I will get apprehensive the closer I get to graduating and being on my own.
 I would like to get in with a well-established practice.

-Go for it.
+5. What words of wisdom would you offer to people with an interest in beginning a nurse practitioner program?Go for it.
 Don’t wait like I did.
 When I made the decision to wait, I thought I was doing what was best for my family at the time.
 I now realize that staying in school another 3-4 years after graduating with my ASN wouldn’t have really been that big a deal.
 The commitment to your education and your future is well worth the sacrifice.
 I also think that graduate nursing school would be at least a bit easier if I hadn’t lost some of the information I am now having to relearn (i.e., pathophysiology).

 Are you ready to earn your online nursing degree?